-Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Table 2.1 Statement of pipeline revenues and expenses 2.1.a Total service revenue, Other direct revenue, Other revenue Actual Populated based on formulas referencing supporting schedules.
-Total service revenue References 'total direct revenue' 'Table 2.1.1: less 'Other Direct Revenue'.
-Other direct revenue References 'other direct revenue' in 'Table 2.1.1: Revenue by service'.
-Other revenue References the total 'other indirect revenue' in 'Table 2.3.1: Indirect revenue allocation'.
-Table 2.1 Statement of pipeline revenues and expenses 2.1.b Direct Costs, Shared Costs, Earnings before interest and tax (EBIT) Actual ERP System (SAP) Most of the entities within SGSPAA and its controlled entities use an Enterprise Resource Planning (ERP) system known as SAP to collect costs.
+Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source methodology Assumptions References the 'Total' in 'Table 2.3.1: Indirect revenue allocation' Table 2.1 Statement of pipeline revenues and expenses 2.1.b Direct Costs, Shared Costs, Earnings before interest and tax (EBIT) Actual ERP System (SAP) Most of the entities within SGSPAA and its controlled entities use an Enterprise Resource Planning ( ERP ) system known as SAP to collect costs.
 VicHub as part of the Jemena Group, uses SAP to record its financial transactions.
-Costs are collected in planned maintenance orders (PMO) that cascade up to projects (WBS elements) in SAP based on the activity, on which an employee works or where an external supplier provides goods/services.
-A reporting tool (BI) is used to download the operating expenditure costs from SAP.
-The data is aggregated by

-Table Base Information Population Approach Source Methodology Assumptions Name Reference ltem Actual / Estimate Source Methodology Assumptions WBS element and general ledger account code (cost element) and mapped into the relevant cost category of the template.
-Related party and non-related party The majority of costs that VicHub incurs are sourced from a related entity, the Eastern Gas Pipeline ( EGP ), which is part of the Jemena Group.
+Costs are collected in planned maintenance orders ( PMO ) that cascade up to projects ( WBS elements ) in SAP based on the activity, on which an employee works or where an external supplier provides goods/services.
+A reporting tool ( BI ) is used to download the operating expenditure costs from SAP.
+The data is aggregated by WBS element and general ledger account code ( cost element ) and mapped into the relevant cost category of the template.
+N/A Related party and non-related party The majority of costs that VicHub incurs are sourced from a related entity, the Eastern Gas Pipeline ( EGP ), which is part of the Jemena Group.
 EGP records costs that are attributable to VicHub as these business units are on the same site.
 The EGP and VicHub Maintenance Manager did a cost build up calculation for wage costs attributable to VicHub.
 An appropriate financial transaction was recorded in the accounting systems.
 These costs are reported in the 'related party transactions' column.
-Where project costs are collected directly to the pipeline and not through a related party entity they were reported in the 'amounts excluding related party transactions' column.
-Direct costs and Shared costs Direct cost classification is based upon the activity being performed.
-Category codes included as part of the WBS element structure for each project.
-An activity mapping table is used to map activities into relevant cost categories:
+Where project costs are collected directly to the pipeline and not through a related